Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Conclusion

 \section{Conclusion}

-We have described an optimized implementation of the spherical transform pair of arbitrary spin-weight that can be used on any pixelization of the sphere, such as regular grids distorted by CMB lensing.
-A C++ implementation and easy-to-use Python front-end is available\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/ducc}}, together with the low-level algorithms (FFT, NUFFT, SHT), under the terms of the GNU General Public License.
-The code is written with the goal of portability and has no external library dependencies.
-It supports multi-threading via the C++ standard threading functionality and will make use of CPU vector instructions on \texttt{x86} and \texttt{ARM} hardware, if the compiler supports the respective language extensions.
+We have described an optimized implementation of the spherical transform pair of an arbitrary spin-weight that can be used on any pixelization of the sphere, such as regular grids distorted by CMB lensing.
+A C++ implementation and comprehensive Python front-end is available, together with the low-level algorithms (FFT, NUFFT, and SHT), under the terms of the GNU General Public License and named \texttt{DUCC}\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/ducc}}.
+The code is written with the goal of portability and does not depend on external libraries.
+It supports multithreading via the C++ standard threading functionality and will make use of CPU vector instructions on \texttt{x86} and \texttt{ARM} hardware, if the compiler supports the respective language extensions.
+The Python interface is kept deliberately general and flexible to allow use in the widest possible range of scientific applications.
+As a consequence, parts of the interface are somewhat complex and are perhaps best used by higher-level more application-specific packages to hide unnecessary details from the end user.

-For users interested in applications specific to CMB lensing, the \lenspyx\footnote{\url{https://github.com/carronj/lenspyx}} Python package has been updated to include these developments and provides additional wrappers to these routines.
-This results in orders of magnitude improvement in execution time and accuracy over currently publicly available tools.
+For users interested in applications specific to CMB lensing, the \lenspyx\footnote{\url{https://github.com/carronj/lenspyx}} Python package has been updated in this spirit to include these developments and provide additional wrappers to these routines.
+This results in an improvent of some orders of magnitude in execution time and accuracy over currently publicly available tools.